-It is this rocking motion that makes this type of mechanical hand controls easier to operate by creating a smaller range-of-motion.
+This rocking motion makes this type of mechanical hand control easier to operate by creating a smaller range of motion.
 The smaller range of motion is what helps relieve driver fatigue.
 It also helps increase throttle response and the range of braking over other types of mechanical hand controls for driving.

 There is also a secondary lever installed on the handle of the Push-Twist hand control system that is used to enhance throttling and allow for a more comfortable driving experience on longer trips.

 In addition to the benefits mentioned above, the Push-Twist type of driving hand controls from Sure Grip provides these additional benefits:

 The Right-Angle, mechanical driving hand control from Sure-Grip, works using a horizontally installed handle.
 This handle can also be installed on either side of the steering wheel.
 To operate, the driver will pull the handle down in a right angle movement, toward their legs, for acceleration and push the handle away, toward the dash, for braking.

 What is unique with the Right-Angle hand control system is that the entire unit pivots solely at the handle when throttling.
 This motion keeps the main control body stationary, thus eliminating driver contact while reducing fatigue with its short travel.

 The Push-Pull hand control driving system from Sure-Grip works using a horizontally installed handle.
 The handle can be installed on either side of the steering wheel and is one of the simplest controls available.
-In fact, this type of adaptive hand controls are by far the most popular style sold today.
+This type of adaptive hand control is by far the most popular style sold today.
 For many drivers, the Push-Pull mechanical hand control system is just what the CDRS ordered!

 To operate, the driver pulls the handle toward themselves to accelerate and push the handle away, toward the dash, to brake.
 Quite simple and easy to use!